cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices -interviewing-deaf-hoh-individual.md

 **Multiple deaf interviewees**: Adjust interpreter arrangements based on the number of individuals to manage communication demands effectively.

-**Mobility and Signing Space**: Allocate adequate space to move comfortably without the risk of interfering with equipment.
+**Mobility and signing space**: Allocate adequate space to move comfortably without the risk of interfering with equipment.

 #### Info for interviewer